 In the 1940s, only four percent of Americans were considered illiterate.
 But by 1990, that number had doubled to 8 percent.

 Earlier in the 1980s, a new literacy standard was set to help improve those who could not read at all or could only read a little.

-Literacy rose from 15% to 20%, with 67% American literacy, according to UNESCO Institute for Statistics but by the 1990s, it was on a downtrend.
+Literacy rose from 15% to 20%, with 67% American literacy, according to the UNESCO Institute for Statistics, but by the 1990s, it was on a downtrend.

 Lowering standard in 2016

-For decades, there has been no significant improvement in SAT scores (critical reading) for Whites, Blacks, Native Americans, or Hispanic, except for Asians, whose SAT scores continue to improve.
+For decades, there has been no significant improvement in SAT scores (critical reading) for Whites, Blacks, Native Americans, or Hispanics, except for Asians, whose SAT scores continue to improve.